sdercolin/vlabeler/README.md

 - [resampler-test](https://github.com/sdercolin/vlabeler-resampler-test): Play the UTAU resampler output of the current entry, which is similar to setParam's synthesis test (F10).
+- [oto-timing-test](https://github.com/chexq09/vlabeler-oto-timing-check): Play the entry aligned with metronome clicks for checking the utterance setting, which is similar to setParam's utterance timing (F8).

 ### Plugin Development